Mining Architectural Information: A Systematic Mapping Study: Results

-\textbf{Design relationship}: An architecture of a system is designed with the aid of architectural elements (e.g., architectural patterns, tactics, and components).
-However, there are complex interdependency relationships between these elements, and many of the tasks faced by developers today are to deal with an efficient and effective use of these elements together during the application design to meet both functional and non-functional goals~\citep{bi2018architecture}.
-For example, designing with a certain architecture pattern to address specific quality attribute requirements cannot be considered in isolation, but there might be other key architectural elements to be considered, such as design contexts \citep{bedjeti2017modeling}.
-14.9\% (13 out of 87) studies researched on mining design relationships from various sources to aid the development.
-The mined architectural information in this category provides developers the relationships between architectural elements (e.g., incompatibility between architectural elements \citep{karthik2019automatic}) to consider when designing with these elements.
+\textbf{Design relationships}: An architecture of a system is designed with the aid of architectural elements (e.g., tactics and components).
+However, there are complex interdependency relationships between these elements, and many of the tasks faced by developers today are to deal with efficient and effective use of these elements together during the application design to meet both functional and non-functional goals~\citep{bi2018architecture}.
+For example, designing with a certain architecture pattern to address specific quality attribute requirements cannot be considered in isolation, but there might be other key architectural elements to be considered, such as design contexts (e.g., application context) \citep{bedjeti2017modeling}.
+Therefore, 17 out of 104 (16.3\%) studies researched on mining design relationships from various sources to aid the development.
+We categorized the mined architectural information in the Design relationship category into seven subcategories, such as Component-Component relationship, Architectural tactic-Context relationship (see Table~\ref{minedArchitecturalInfo}).
+For instance, Karthik et al. {[S20]} presented an automatic ML-based approach for mining the relationships between architectural components from the unstructured text of Q\&A site posts.
+Moreover, the mined \textit{Component-Component relationships} were categorized into three types, namely incompatibility, required, and recommended.
+This mined architectural information can help developers who work with component-based systems to effectively understand the Component-Component relationships of certain applications similar to the applications discussed on Q\&A sites.
+Whilst applying Architectural Tactics (ATs) to address QAs is well explored in existing works, e.g., \citep{mirakhorli2013domain, bi2021mining}, there are no guidelines for architects, who look for information on what considerations (e.g., design contexts) they need to consider when applying ATs to address QA concerns.
+In order to provide architects with such information, Gopalakrishnan et al. {[S27]} proposed an ML and text mining-based approach for extracting and mining typical design contexts in the source code in which architectural tactics are implemented, and analyzed the relationship between the design contexts and architectural tactics implemented in the code (i.e., \textit{Architectural tactic-Context relationship}).
+On the other hand, Wijerathna \textit{et al.} {[S87]} employed an automatic ML-based approach for mining design contexts such as platform context (e.g., software context) from Stack Overflow posts, and manually structured the design relationships between design contexts and architectural patterns used in practice (i.e., \textit{Architectural pattern-Context relationship}).
+This information can assist software engineers (e.g., architects) in choosing the appropriate architectural patterns with respect to design context.
+In {[S31]}, Velasco-Elizondo et al. used an approach based on an information extraction technique (i.e., entity extraction) and knowledge representation (i.e., ontology) to automatically analyze and mine architecture patterns considering specific QAs (i.e., \textit{Architectural pattern-Quality attribute relationship}) from architectural pattern descriptions.
+The mined architectural information in this subcategory can facilitate developers to select architectural patterns through knowing whether specific QAs are promoted or inhibited.